UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

 Otherwise, you can either use ``pip`` or ``conda``.

 **NOTE**: at HPC2N, the available Python packages needs to be loaded as modules before using!
-See a list of some of them here: https://uppmax.github.io/HPC-python/intro.html#python-at-hpc2n or find more as mentioned above, using ``module spider -r ....```
+See a list of some of them below or find more as mentioned above, using ``module spider -r ....```

 A selection of the Python packages and libraries installed on UPPMAX and HPC2N are: